 Credentialing occurs when ARES, an AHJ, or third party provides documentation - typically an identification card or badge - that identifies personnel and authenticates and verifies their qualification for a particular position.
-While credentialing includes issuing credentials such as identification cards, it is separate from an incident-specific badging process, which includes identity verification, qualification, and deployment or authorization to a field location.
-An "ARES ID Card" will identify an individual as a member of ARES, but will not necessarily grant permission to enter a disaster area.
-In this context only a "Credential", in the form of an incident-specific badge, issued by the AHJ will grant such permission.
+While credentialing includes issuing credentials such as identification cards, it is separate from an incident-specific badging process, which includes identity verification, qualification, and deployment authorization.